Entertainment Industry Accreditation

 With this accreditation you can:

-• employ overseas entertainment industry workers without having to get a New Zealand entertainment union, guild or professional association to agree to each appointment.
+• hire multiple overseas without getting agreement from a New Zealand entertainment union, guild or professional association

-• support work visa applications for overseas entertainment industry workers.
+• support Entertainer Work Visa applications for overseas entertainment industry workers.

 Financial position

-If available, you must provide the following business records covering at least two financial years:
+If available, you must provide the following business records covering at least 2 financial years:

 • annual reports